danny-yassine/docker-adonis-vue/README.md

 * Add a config var for `APP_KEY`
 * Deploy with branch

+* You will need to map all env vars from the heroku dashboard manually to the `build/.env` file in the dockerfile or pre-deploy scripts

 #### Under a paid plan

 * for zero downtime, set [preboot](https://devcenter.heroku.com/articles/preboot):